FinaPolat/Prompt-Engineering-for-KE/2_inference_module/README.md

 Parsing Script
 --------------
-To handle these different formats, use the parsing script as follows:
+To handle these different formats, the parsing script works as follows:

 Scenario 1: Assume the generated text is a structured format
 - Action: Attempt to load it directly.
 It can be: